hackclub/arcade-constitution/README.md

 <li>You can't bank more than 25 hours at a time, because of arcane technical reasons, but also because you should be shipping and iterating on a loop tighter than 25 hours</li>
 <li>If we think you have knowingly submitted something fradulent, we will either give you negative hours or just ban you outright</li>
 <li>Nothing that breaks the law or facilitates breaking of laws, please</li>
+<li>Remember, if you're ever not sure about a rule, drop a message in #arcade-help and we'll let you know.</li>
 </ul>

 ## Happy Hacking!